Winston

 Introduction

 Winston Smith is the main character of Nineteen Eighty-Four.
-Although the story is told by a third-person narrator, the point of view is limited to Winston and we get full access to his particular point of view.
+Although the story is told by a third-person narrator, the point of view is limited to Winston and we get full access to his point of view.

-The last name Smith is one of the most common names in the English-speaking world, which shows that he is meant to represent an everyman, a representative of the average human being – and how such a person might react within a dystopian reality.
+The last name Smith is one of the most common names in the English-speaking world, which shows that he is meant to represent an everyman, a representative of the average human being – and how such a person might react to a dystopian reality.

 Part I

-Winston’s outer characterisation reveals that he is a 39-year-old man at the beginning of the story.
+Winston is a 39-year-old man at the beginning of the story.
 He is described as having a “smallish, frail figure”, and the description continues: “His hair was very fair, his face naturally sanguine, his skin roughened by coarse soap and blunt razor blades and the cold of the winter that had just ended” (p.
 4).

 He is also not physically fit, as we learn he has “a varicose ulcer above his right ankle” (p.
 3) and a persistent, violent cough (pp. 33-34).
 It is also suggested that he has an alcohol problem, as he regularly uses gin as a tool to calm his emotions (p.
 7).